TureBentzin/tresor/README.md

 The user interface of Tresor follows a 2000s-style GUI, providing a familiar and straightforward visual experience for users familiar with traditional banking interfaces.

-## Tresor Display Windows

-The **Tresor Display Windows** are prototype C++ applications designed to connect to a TSOCK server.
-Their implementation is experimental and might deviate from the final TSOCK protocol upon its release.
-These display applications for Windows are subject to change or removal based on development progress and compatibility with the finalized TSOCK standard.

 ## Legacy API

 The application was initially designed around the following legacy API: